-What is cupping used for?
+What is Cupping used for?

 Cupping goes far beyond simple fascial techniques, concepts such as angiogenesis, metabolism and immune response will be explored.
 Cupping therapy can also be used on specific pressure points on the body to remove obstructions in the body’s natural healing energies.
 In this way, cupping therapy can be used to treat skin, blood, respiratory, back pain, nerve conditions and many more.
 Application will cover more than just the back; scars, fascia, joints, trigger points, muscle imbalances and even pleura techniques will be applied.

-Is cupping painful?
+Is Cupping painful?

 Cupping is not generally painful, and most patients have commented that it felt like a slight pinching or burning sensation.
 The suctioning effect is lifting/pulling the skin in an upward motion, gently separating the fascia apart.
 If you have really tight fascia, you may be hypersensitive.

 Why are there marks after cupping?